r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 # Creative Music Sound System / Game Blaster information for the ao486 core in the MiSTer project

-A place to gather information on how to get games compatible with the CMS/Game Blaster sound card to output sound on the MiSTer ao486 core (Sound Blaster 2.0 with CMS)
+A place to gather information on how to get games compatible with the CMS/Game Blaster sound card to output CMS sound on the MiSTer ao486 core.

 Most information has been gathered from these sources:

 * https://nerdlypleasures.blogspot.com/2012/10/all-you-ever-wanted-to-know-about.html
 * https://www.vogons.org/viewtopic.php?t=58927

 ## Information

+For the majority of the games that support CMS, it is only needed to configure the game correctly via the SETUP/INSTALL/CONFIG.
+For some games, it is required to pass on commands to the main EXE.

+If you cannot get CMS sound to work on any of the games listed as CONFIRMED WORKING, then it could be one of several problems:
+    1 Sound drivers were not shipped at release, but released later (Mostly Sierra Games).
+Check install directory for files with CMS in it.
+I have included the drivers I found in the ´´´Files/Game Drivers´´´ folder

+    2 Some games doesn't install all sound drivers to hdd when installed, but only the chosen sound driver.
+Try to reinstall and choose the Creative Music System / Game Blaster driver.

+    3 The game uses an autodetection scheme that overides chosen driver, it often chooses Adlib instead of CMS.
+If this is the case, then you'll need to patch out the autodetection.
+Luckily, most of those games are patched in this project: [VOGONS.org]( https://www.vogons.org/viewtopic.php?t=58927).
+I have included the patches in the ´´´Files/Game Patches´´´ folder

+    4 Some games require you to run the CMSDRV.COM/SBC-CMS.COM driver before launching the game.
+The driver can be unloaded by adding /U command when relaunching the driver

+    5 If none of above options work, then you probably have the wrong version of the game